yveszoundi/emacs-eclim/README.md

 You can ask questions or discuss new features at our [Google Group](https://groups.google.com/forum/#!forum/emacs-eclim)

+## A note about this fork
+This fork integrates all the pending pull requests and interesting improvements requested on the origin `emacs-eclim`` website.

 ## A note about Eclim versions

 Prior to version 1.7.3, eclim used a proprietary protocol for